 Board of Directors

-Michael Moe is co-founder of GSV Capital and the GSV family of companies.
-In addition to his responsibilities as GSVC's Chief Investment Officer and Portfolio Manager, he serves as Chairman of the Board of Directors, CEO, and President.
-He has also been a principal and managing member of GSV Asset Management since the company's inception in 2010.
+Michael Moe is co-founder of GSV Capital and its Chief Investment Officer.
+In addition to his responsibilities as GSVC's CIO, he serves as Chairman of the Board of Directors, CEO, and President.
+He is also co-founder of GSV Asset Management since the company's inception in 2010.

 Michael is well known and regarded as one of the world's preeminent authorities on growth investing.
 His insights are routinely solicited by everyone from CNBC to Barron's to Congress.
 Recognized as one of the best and brightest investors on Wall Street, his honors include Institutional Investor's "All American" research team, The Wall Street Journal's "Best on the Street" award, and being named by Business Week as "one of the best stock pickers in the country."

 He has also written extensively about investing in the emerging growth equity markets.
 His acclaimed 2006 book Finding the Next Starbucks: How to Identify and Invest in the Hot Stocks of Tomorrow (Penguin Group) details Michael's investment process and philosophy which he's refined over more than two decades in the investment community.
 A business best-seller, Finding the Next Starbucks has gone through three printings in five languages and been lauded for its insights into investing in premier emerging growth companies.

 Prior to starting GSV, Michael co-founded and served as chairman and CEO of ThinkEquity Partners, an asset management and investment banking firm focusing on venture capital, entrepreneurial and emerging growth companies.
 Before ThinkEquity, he held positions as Head of Global Growth Research at Merrill Lynch and Head of Growth Research and Strategy at Montgomery Securities.